 - Historic Markers

-Throughout Florida’s Adventure Coast, there are eight sites on the National Registry of Historic Places.
-Each has an official marker explaining its significance.
+Throughout Florida’s Adventure Coast, there are sites on the National Registry of Historic Places.
+Each has one or more official markers explaining its significance.
 Follow this mapped Marked by History route to discover personal legacies and important milestones from the past.

 - Farm tours

 See where food comes from; collect your own fresh harvest or just have fun in the country with a variety of Adventure Coast farm tours.
-From places to U-Pick blueberries, blackberries and other delicious produce to mazes and alpacas, choose farm tours for affordable adventures.
+From places to U-Pick blueberries, blackberries and other delicious produce to sunflower and corn mazes, choose farm tours for affordable adventures.